egeefes/WebDrop/README.md

 ## How To Deploy
 - Deploy the files in the [worker](/worker) folder to cloudflared and take note of the worker URL.
-- In your [index.html](index.html) file, replace the worker websocket URL with yours in line 203.
+- In your [index.html](index.html) file, replace the worker websocket URL with yours at line 203.
 - Host the HTML file either on your local machine or a hosting provider.

 ## Notes On Privacy